The Importance of Rest Days for Runners

 You will receive the most benefits from a rest day if you truly rest from all workouts – no running, no strength training, no spin class or other cross-training.
 Especially if you are pushing yourself in your strength training or cross-training, you are still contributing to the muscle breakdown and not allowing your body to fully recover.

-I sometimes hear runners say that they ran on their rest days because they felt energetic.
+Sometimes, runners claim that they ran on their rest days because they felt energetic.
 Having energy is not an excuse to skip a rest day.
-You rest so that you do feel energetic – feeling fatigued and tired all the time is not how running should make you feel.
+You rest so that you can feel energetic in long-term training.
+Don’t make short-term tradeoffs.
+Additionally, feeling fatigued and tired all the time is not how running should make you feel.

 In the attempt to schedule hard workouts, long runs, easy runs, and strength training into one week, many runners sacrifice rest days.
-(I have been guilty of that in the past!)
-Treat rest days as a priority in your training plan: schedule in a day of complete rest or active rest with a light activity such as yoga or a long walk.
+But as the great coach Jack Daniels said, rest is not the avoidance of training – it is part of training.
+Treat rest days as a priority in your training plan.
+Schedule in a day of complete rest or active rest with a light activity such as yoga or a long walk.

-There are times in life where more rest days are necessary: on vacation, after a race, after a physically demanding event like labor and delivery or surgery (we’re talking rest weeks in this case, not just days), when you are sick, or during high-stress times.
+You can take a rest day even when it’s not on your training plan.
+Illness, unusual pain/potential injury, and fatigue are all reasons to give your body extra rest.
 When in doubt, take a rest day – too much rest may leave you slightly under-trained, but pushing your body too hard, too often will leave you injured, overtrained, or sick.

 6 Responses